brotkrueml/schema/Documentation/Developer/Api.rst

    $person1->setProperty('knows', $person2);

-As you can see in the example, you can also user a node identifier as an argument for :php:`->setId()` instead of a string.
+As you can see in the example, you can also use a node identifier as an argument for :php:`->setId()` instead of a string.